LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	shell script for updating the library and tools HTML documentation

 - `update_svg_diagrams.sh`
-	shell script for updating the core entities, library, and development tools SVG diagrams
+	shell script for updating the core entities, library, development tools, and third-party contributions SVG diagrams